-Starting in late September 2021 and running until March 2022, the upon Programme will welcome around 50 new Aspirant Directors.
+Starting in Autumn and running until Spring, the upon Programme will welcome around 40 new Aspirant Directors.

 Aspirant Directors Programme

-The delivery of the programme will be a blend of virtual and face to face learning – subject to COVID-19 arrangements.
+The delivery of the programme will be a blend of virtual and face to face learning.
 And don’t worry, we’ll make sure there are a mix of activities so you’re not glued to a screen and you get to take advantage of the informal interactions that you would benefit from during a residential programme.

 We’ll concentrate on creating the perfect environment for you to grow into the role of Director, using a range of inputs and techniques.